jakeaglass/codini/README.md

 On a Mac, the Sublime Text plugins directory is located under `~/Library/Application Support/Sublime Text 3/Packages/`.
 On Windows the path is `%APPDATA%\Sublime Text 3`, and Linux has it under ` ~/.Sublime Text 3`.

 ###Start Local Server
-`cd` into the directory where the plugin is installed and run
+The plugin should start on its own when you open Sublime, and you will be notified as such.
+However, if it doesn't work the first time, try to `cd` into the directory where the plugin is installed and run

 `./start`